Kurossa/rpi_tcp_listener/README.md

 Stick.img1   *         128     8015999     4007936    b  W95 FAT32
 ```

-So a block-size of 512 bytes and the start-block is 128.
-The <offset> is 512 * 128 = 65536.
+So the block-size is 512 bytes and the start-block is 128.
+The offset is 512 * 128 = 65536.
 Now image file can be mounted:

 ```
 $ sudo mount -o loop,offset=<offset> <image_name>.img <target_folder>